Excellence through Creativity

 Keen to inspire

-SMSC link: social development as shown by: ‘use of a range of social skills in different contexts…willingness to participate in a variety of social settings, co-operating with others and being able to resolve conflicts effectively’; interest in, and understanding of, the way communities and societies function at a variety of levels… (Ofsted)
+SMSC link: social development as shown by “use of a range of social skills in different contexts, willingness to participate in a variety of social settings, co-operating with others and being able to resolve conflicts effectively”; interested in, and understanding of, the way communities and societies function at a variety of levels (Ofsted)

-Leadership opportunities include: an active student council that works hard to achieve their goals; 65 Year 9 ‘Heroes’ who champion the ability to reflect and have high aspirations; a peer ‘jury service’ formed of Year 9 heroes and student council members who actively meet students and discuss aspirations, allowing reflection on their actions.
+Leadership opportunities include: an active student council that works hard to achieve their goals; 65 year 9 “Heroes” who champion the ability to reflect and have high aspirations; a peer “jury service” formed by the year 9 heroes and student council members who actively meet students and discuss their aspirations, allowing reflection on their actions.

-Every student and member of staff belongs to one of three houses.
-Student and staff compete in house challenges across the curriculum.
-Each house has house captains (student leaders).
+Every student and member of staff belongs to one of the three houses.
+Students and staff compete in house challenges across the curriculum.
+Each house has captains (student leaders).
 We have Head Boy and Girl with Deputies.

-• Participate in and lead assemblies, or take an active part in school events such as open evening.
+- Participate in and lead assemblies, or take part an active part in school activities such as open evening

 Valuing ourselves and each other

-Excellent support systems and structures are in place including the Student Support Centre, Student Managers, Student services, the Safeguarding team, Learning Support and tutors.
-We have healthy boys and girls groups running through SSC, Anti bullying campaigns and a #EPTF (Exploring Prejudice, Tackling Fear) students’ group.
+Excellent support systems and structures are in place including Student Support Centre, Student Managers, and Student Services, the safeguarding team, Learning Support and tutors.
+We have healthy boy and girl groups running throughout SSC.
+Ant bullying campaigns and a #EPTF (Exploring Prejudice Tackling Fear) students’ group.
 We have staff wellbeing Wednesdays.
 We aim to be an outward looking school which discusses worldwide issues wherever possible.
 The assembly and tutor programme cover Britishness in detail; fundamental British values are also discussed in schemes of learning where appropriate.
-We aim to be a caring community where all students are accepted and have the opportunity to succeed.
+We aim to be a caring community where all students are accepted and have an opportunity to succeed.
 Students are encouraged to:

 Determined to be the best we can be

-SMSC link: spiritual development as shown by: ‘willingness to reflect on their experiences; moral development as shown by understanding the consequence of their actions.’
-(Ofsted)
+SMSC link: spiritual development as shown by “willingness to reflect on their experience; moral development as shown by understanding the consequence of their actions” (Ofsted)